apache/incubator-brooklyn/docs/use/guide/persistence/index.md

 * `/server/ha/states`: Returns the HA states and detail for all nodes in a management plane
 * `/server/ha/priority`: Returns the HA node priority for MASTER failover (GET), or sets that priority (POST)

+Note that when POSTing to a non-master server it is necessary to pass a `Brooklyn-Allow-Non-Master-Access: true` header.
+For example, the following cURL command could be used to change the state of a `STANDBY` node on `localhost:8082` to `HOT_STANDBY`:

+    curl -v -X POST -d mode=HOT_STANDBY -H "Brooklyn-Allow-Non-Master-Access: true" http://localhost:8082/v1/server/ha/state

 <a name="writing-persistable-code"></a>